 - Shoe inserts.
 Underlying foot deformities can cause corns and calluses, but custom orthotics (especially padded ones) may prevent recurring cases.

 - Surgery.
 In very rare cases, you may need a surgical procedure to correct a misaligned bone that causes the friction.

-To prevent corns and calluses in the first place, try:
+Prevent corns and calluses in the first place:

 - Wearing footwear that fits correctly.
 When you buy shoes, make sure you can freely wiggle your toes.
 If you cannot, the pair is too tight and you need to try a larger size.